OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

                 1. NM - We have not discussed that yet.
 We will need a full set of tests for future releases, unit tests and everything else.
             3. SO - How much attention do we want to pay to SAML?
 If we envision the use of SAML for individual users, we may want to discuss that here this week.
                 1. NM - GT has worked on that.
 We have the choice of using an external SAML provider or using the internal security in CGN.
+                2. JT - The difficulty of installing OpenAM/DJ has given us the impetus to break-out the security.
+                3. PR - Especially since ForgeRock just closed their repository.
+                4. NM - We will have to find those artefacts and build/provide them ourselves.
             4. SO - What about automated installation?
                 1. NM - We have used Puppet for these instances.
                 2. BR - Only for the development environment?